ansys/pyadditive-widgets/doc/source/getting_started/index.rst

 .. note::
    Before contributing to the project, please refer to the `PyAnsys Developer's guide`_ and `Contributing to PyAdditive-Widgets`_ section.

-You will need to follow these steps:
+Follow these steps to install PyAdditive-Widgets in developer mode:

 #.
 Start by cloning this repository: